nicyscaria/nicyscaria.github.io/_pages/experience.md

 author_profile: true
 ---

-{% if site.talkmap_link == true %}

-<p style="text-decoration:underline;"><a href="/experience.md">See a map of all the places I've given a talk!</a></p>

-{% endif %}

-👩🏻‍🔬 **Research Intern, Talking Yak English Learning Private Limited, Bengaluru,** 🗓️ August 2023 - Ongoing
+👩🏻‍🔬 **Research Scientist (Consulting), Talking Yak English Learning Private Limited, Bengaluru,** 🗓️ August 2024 - Ongoing

-I work with the Data Science Team to build AI capabilities in the Talking Yak [English](https://talkingyak.com/) and [Placements](https://placements.talkingyak.com/) Applications.
-I worked on the development of an interactions and placement chatbots within the applications that interact with the users and give them feedback on their performance in the conversation and the interviews respectively.
+Co-led the development and launch of a low latency conversational AI product for interview preparation and language learning in the Talking Yak [English](https://talkingyak.com/) and [Placements](https://placements.talkingyak.com/) applications, balancing model capability, response speed, and user experience.
+Built a capability-based query router that directs conversations to LLMs according to the reasoning effort required, and am developing an agent-based spaced repetition system with structured long-term memory represented as event subgraphs, enabling context-aware retrieval and adaptive review.

+🔎 **GenAI Research Intern, Fujitsu Research of India Private Limited, Bengaluru,** 🗓️ May 2025 - July 2025

+Built neurosymbolic pipelines for grounded reasoning and verification in legal and coding domains.

+🤖 **Lead Research Intern, Talking Yak English Learning Private Limited, Bengaluru,** 🗓️ August 2023 - July 2024

+Built the conversational agent later integrated into the Talking Yak product, and developed automated scoring for learner speaking performance using LoRA fine-tuned models validated against expert raters.

-👩🏻‍💻 **Project Scientist I, Indian Institute of Science, Bengaluru,** 🗓️ May 2021 - July 2022
+👩🏻‍💻 **Project Scientist, Indian Institute of Science, Bengaluru,** 🗓️ May 2021 - July 2022

 I worked with the [M.Tech.(Online) Programme](https://iken.iisc.ac.in/mtech-online/index.html) Team for supporting faculty in Artificial Intelligence, Data Science and Business Analytics, and Electronics and Communications Engineering streams.
 I also created learning materials like interactive simulations and videos using GeoGebra and Manim libraries respectively for [Linear Algebra (E1 219o)](https://iken.iisc.ac.in/mtech-online/la-e1219.html) and [Random Processes (E2 212o)](https://iken.iisc.ac.in/mtech-online/rp-e202.html) courses.